Kozea/Radicale/pages/project_description.rst

 Original Calendar or Contact Access Protocol
 --------------------------------------------

 CalDAV and CardDAV are not perfect protocols.
-We think that its main problem is their complexity [#]_, that is why we decided not to implement the whole standard but just enough to understand some of its client-side implementations [#]_.
+We think that their main problem is their complexity [#]_, that is why we decided not to implement the whole standard but just enough to understand some of its client-side implementations [#]_.

-CalDAV and CardDAV are not perfect protocols, but they are the best open standards available and are quite widely used by both clients and servers [#]_.
+CalDAV and CardDAV are the best open standards available and they are quite widely used by both clients and servers[#]_.
 We decided to use it, and we will not use another one.

 .. [#] Try to read :RFC:`4791`.
 Then try to understand it.
 Then try to implement it.
 Then try to read it again.